Cisco44/CS3790LabAss2/README.txt

 To Run:
 	$ ./LabAss2

+To Build programs "a" or "b"
+	$ make a
+	or
+	$ make b

 Purpose:

 	This program is designed to fork and execute a user's program, and also monitor all of the children porcesses.
 Upon the user's input, of a program located in the same directory as this program, the process will create a child process and monitor the process via STOP and CONT signals in a round robin fashion.